-Business Academy Southwest has a web-based conference system.
-The conference has the same function as an Intranet and is the basic form of communication.
-Here the student will find relevant information regarding the classes and their weekly planning, information regarding the project and information from the administration.
+Business Academy Southwest uses Moodle, which is a web-based conference system.
+Moodle has the same function as an Intranet and is the basic form of communication.
+Here the student will find relevant information regarding the classes and their weekly planning, information regarding projects and relevant information.

-Should the student miss documents or important information it can be found on the conference.
+Should the student miss documents or important information it can be found on Moodle.
 It is important that the student check the conference regularly.
 Teachers make the information available, but it is the student's responsibility to read it.